 At a higher trophy level, luring Clan Castle troops is vital in attacks, especially in Clan Wars (link), where each second counts.
 Getting your Archer Queen distracted by some Lava Hounds may be devastating and result even in a 90+ % 2-star attack.

 Why are Clan Castle troops important?

 It's abusing the"Any" preferred target mechanic.
-Many units has a neutral attitude when attacking, meaning they will attack whatever is the closest to them or whatever attacks them.
-It is where Clan Castle troops step in - they provide a distraction for your defenses to deal damage.
+Many units have a neutral attitude when attacking, meaning they will attack whatever is the closest to them or whatever attacks them.
+It is where Clan Castle troops step in - they provide a distraction for your defenses to deal with damage.